 Phonics- Phonics work will involve word building, hearing and building rhyming word families and alphabetical order.
 Pupils will be encouraged to know the sounds and the names of all the letters of the alphabet.
-We build on the Jolly Phonics programme that they learnt in Year R as well as starting the Jolly Grammar scheme.
+We build on the Jolly Grammar scheme alongside the Twinkle.
 This links with our grammar work which focuses on sentence building strategies and demarcation.
 Pupils will have the opportunity to work in a role-play situation and take part in various drama activities.

-Maths- Our daily Maths lessons will focus on numbers to twenty, adding, subtracting, making sequences and patterns and applying this knowledge to money work.
-We will also be working on measurement of length and time (calendar and clock) and recognising a range of 2D and 3D shapes.
+Maths- Our daily Maths lessons will focus on numbers to twenty, adding, subtracting, finding less and more than a number, partitioning numbers, making sequences and patterns and applying this knowledge to real life situations.

 Science- The Science module for the term is learning about ‘Animals including humans’.
 This will be taught with an emphasis on practical investigation and exploration.
 This also has cross curricular links with our history topic, learning about ‘Ourselves’ by learning about our body parts and the senses associated with these.